FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

    :name: page5-div

    .. image:: ./img/Data_Input_Manual_PRO_2023/Data_Input_Manual_PRO_2023004.png
-   **iii**

-   **D**

-   **ata**

-   ** I**

-   **nPut**
+   iii Data  Input**

    This Data Input Manual includes descriptions of the processor programs, data variables and file format, and output files.
-Each data file

-   description contains a list of variables, variable definitions and instruc-

-   tional comments.
-The instruction comments at the end of each file

-   description provide hints for data organization, range of data values

-   and data limitations.
-For a discussion of the physical processes being

-   simulated please refer to the FLO-2D Reference Manual.
+Each data file description contains a list of variables, variable definitions and instructional comments.
+The instruction comments at the end of each file description provide hints for data organization, range of data values and data limitations.
+For a discussion of the physical processes being  simulated please refer to the FLO-2D Reference Manual.

 .. container::
    :name: page6-div